 Soy sauce, a salty condiment is made through the fermentation of soybeans.
 It is used in dishes for its flavour and sometimes, colour.
 There are many ways to enjoy soy sauce.
 Countries like Indonesia, Malaysia and Thailand produced their own variety of soy sauces.

 Soy sauce is a salty and savoury condiment made of fermented beans (Glycine max L.).
-Soy sauce has quite a long history according to William Shurtleff and Akiko Aoyagi in their book History of Soy Sauce which recorded soy sauce’s history started from the third century in China and later spread across Asia’s mainland.
+Soy sauce has quite a long history according to William Shurtleff and Akiko Aoyagi in their book History of Soy Sauce which recorded that it started from the third century in China and later spread across Asia’s mainland.
 It is known with different names such as chiang-yu in China, shoyu in Japan, kan jang in Korea and later in Indonesia as kecap.

-Four main ingredients in soy sauce production consist of beans, wheat, salt, and water.
+Four main ingredients in the production of soy sauce consists of beans, wheat, salt and water.
 There are mainly four kinds of soy sauce in the Southeast Asian region namely light soy sauce, dark soy sauce, sweet soy sauce and caramelized soy sauce.
 Each of these sauces has different characteristics.
 Light soy sauce has a light colour (brownish red), watery texture and a mix of salty and sweet taste.
-It is widely used in Asian’s dishes be it sauteed, steamed or soups.
-It is also used in sauces.
+It is widely used in Asian’s dishes be it sauteed, steamed and even soups.
+Besides, it is also used in sauces.

 Fermentation time (aging) determines the quality of the soy sauce produced.
-The longer the soy sauce aged, the better the flavour because the soy sauce is enriched with flavour components.
-Enzymes will degrade proteins, polysaccharides, dissolving sugars inside and turning into lots of flavour compounds.
+The longer the soy sauce aged, the better the flavour because it is enriched with flavour components.
+Enzymes will degrade proteins, polysaccharides, dissolving sugars and turning into lots of flavour compounds.
 Historically, the aging process takes about one year to produce soy sauce in the best condition.
-However, soy sauces manufacturers modified the process with sophisticated technology to adjust the temperature and time used during manufacturing.
-This allows the soy-sauce-manufacturing companies to make commercial soy sauce efficiently which only takes around six months.
+However, manufacturers of soy sauces modified the process with sophisticated technology to adjust the temperature and time used during manufacturing which allows them to make commercial soy sauce efficiently that only takes around six months.

-However, due to salt being one of the main ingredients and light soy sauce uses a high concentration of salt in its manufacturing, light soy sauce has the highest sodium and potassium content compared to other kinds of soy sauce.
-Consumption in excessive amounts will not be good for the body, thus the intake of soy sauce should be considered, especially for people with hypertension.
+However, due to salt being one of the main ingredients and light soy sauce uses a high concentration of salt in its manufacturing, it has the highest sodium and potassium content compared to other kinds of soy sauce.
+Consumption in excessive amounts will not be good for the body, thus the intake of soy sauce should be taken in moderation especially for people with hypertension.

 How to Choose

-Size: If you do not cook often using light soy sauce, choose a small bottle or package when buying soy sauce so that the flavour components are still intact even for long shelf life.
+Size: If you do not cook often using light soy sauce, choose a small bottle or package when buying so that the flavour components are still intact even for long shelf life.

 Ingredients: In addition, when buying soy sauce, pay attention to the packaging label carefully.
-Make sure the product is not made from GMO soybeans, the preservatives used is safe (a few examples of acceptable and safe preservatives are acetic acid and sodium benzoate), and certification from certain institutions, such as Halal Certificate for Muslim consumers, and certificates issued by the food regulatory institutions to ensure that the product is safe for consumption.
+Make sure the product is not made from GMO soybeans, that the preservatives used are safe (a few examples of acceptable and safe preservatives are acetic acid and sodium benzoate), and certification from certain institutions such as Halal Certificate for Muslim consumers and certificates issued by the food regulatory institutions to ensure that the product is safe for consumption.

-Allergy: Furthermore, those with gluten intolerance or allergic to wheat can choose soy sauce with the gluten-free label, which usually made using rice or corn starch.
+Allergy: Furthermore, those with gluten intolerance or allergic to wheat can choose soy sauce with the gluten-free label which usually states that it is made using rice or corn starch.
 If you are not sure if the product is gluten-free or not, liquid amino or tamari soy sauce can be used as an alternative because it is usually made without using wheat flour.

-Quality: Soy sauce with the best quality cannot be found just by glancing its colour.
-However, it is recommended to use soy sauce which doesn’t contain artificial colouring, instead of natural colour from the fermentation process.
+Quality: Best quality soy sauce cannot be determined just by glancing at its colour.
+However, it is recommended to use soy sauce which doesn’t contain artificial colouring.
+Soy sauce's natural colour comes from the fermentation process.
 The colouring formation occurred around 2 – 3 months of ageing.
-Glucose and other sugars react with amino acids and form melanoidin pigment, creating the unique colour of soy.
+Glucose and other sugars react with amino acids and form melanoidin pigment creating the unique colour of soy.

-Soy sauce should be stored in a dark and tightly closed container and should not expose to direct sunlight or heat.
+Soy sauce should be stored in a dark and tightly closed container and not be exposed to direct sunlight or heat.
 The best storage time for soy sauce is 3-6 months after opening.
-After 6 months, soy sauce is still safe for consumption but the flavour contained in the product will be slowly reduced.
+After 6 months, it is still safe for consumption although its flavour will slowly be reduced.

-In order to keep the product much longer, soy sauce must be stored in the refrigerator, so the flavour can last longer up to 2 years.
-The cold temperature in the refrigerator prevents the cause of flavour loss because it can prevent the oxidation process.
+In order for it to last longer, soy sauce must be stored in the refrigerator so that its flavour can be retained for up to 2 years.
+The cold temperature in the refrigerator helps prevent the oxidation process, thus maintaining the flavour.